intuition-dev/INTUITION2/pug/readme.md

 ## MAVO
 One example of DOM-centric, eschew imperative ECMAScript is http://MAVO.io.

-Here is an example of using Pug w/ MAVO:
+Here is an example of MAVO w/ Pug:

 ```
    head